 Reasons for Population Changes

 Ruffed grouse populations in New York have been drastically declining over the past 40 years.
-Several different survey efforts (U.S. Geological Survey's Breeding Bird Survey, New York State Breeding Bird Atlas) support what grouse hunters have know for a long time.
+Several different survey efforts (U.S. Geological Survey's Breeding Bird Survey, New York State Breeding Bird Atlas) support what grouse hunters have known for a long time.
 Breeding Bird Survey data indicate that ruffed grouse populations in New York have declined by more than 75% since the 1960s, or about -4.7%/year.
-The primary reasons for population declines are habitat quantity and quality.
-During the 1960s and 70s, many agricultural lands that had been abandoned were reverting to young forests-ideal habitat for ruffed grouse.
-Today, these forests have reached maturity, a less than ideal condition for grouse, woodcock, and other birds that require early successional habitats.
+Reductions in habitat quantity and quality have been the primary cause of grouse population declines.
+During the 1960s and 70s, many agricultural lands that had been abandoned were reverting to young forests – ideal habitat for ruffed grouse.
+Today, many of these forests have reached maturity – offering only suboptimal conditions for grouse, woodcock, and other birds that require early successional habitats.

 Greatest population densities for grouse tends to be: